NamazuStudios/crossfire/README.md

 More importantly, the Java implementation is used to run all integration tests to ensure proper connectivity.
 The implementation here serves as a reference implementation which others should follow.
 If there is any doubt or confusion over the correct behavior, we recommend checking the Java implementation.

+For a detailed overview of Crossfire's protocol, refer to the protocol document [Protocol Specification](PROTOCOL.md).

 ## Communication Modes

 Crossfire supports two modes of communication between players, at the time of writing.
 The Java client interface provides implementations which should be easily swapped out in production code.